bartonicek/thesis/litreview.md

 #### Parametric interaction

-As discussed in Section \@ref(complexity-of-features), another valuable class of interactive features are those which affect the computation of the summary statistics underlying the graphic [also called "parametric interaction", @leman2013; @self2018; @urbanek2011].
+As discussed in Section \@ref(complexity-of-features), another valuable class of interactive features are those which affect the computation of the summary statistics underlying the graphic [also called "parametric interaction", @leman2013; @self2018; @urbanek2011, and "model-level interaction", @wilhelm2003].
 These features extend beyond simple manipulation of visual attributes, requiring that user interaction penetrates much deeper into the data visualization pipeline.
 Fundamentally, these features involve the manipulation of the parameters of some underlying mathematical model or algorithm.

 An illustrative and popular example of parameter manipulation is dynamically changing histogram binwidth or anchor.
 Assuming a fixed binwidth $w$ and an anchor $a$, we can describe a histogram via a function $h$ that, for each observation of a continuous variable $x_i$ returns an index $j$ of the corresponding bin, such that, for an ordered list of bins breaks $b_j$, we have $x_i \in [b_{j}, b_{j + 1})$^[Technically, if there are any values $x_i < a$, we will have negative indices ($j < 0$), and if all values are significantly larger than the anchor, such that $x_i > a + w$, the indices will not start at 1.
 So, to implement the histogram properly, we should shift all indices by subtracting the minimum index.
 Finally, if the histogram binwidth is not fixed, $h$ becomes more complex as well.]: